jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-5-content-layer.md

 ### Content Collections

+Before we call to the Umbraco Content Delivery API (via our newly generated service), we firstly want to create a reusable collection in Astro.

 For this we will be leveraging Astro [Content Collections](https://docs.astro.build/en/guides/content-collections/)

 Content Collections allow us to organise and query data, and enable Intellisense and type checking.